FMC Supports the 2014 Farm Bill

 The farmers market programs included in this farm bill will offer local food systems across the country the opportunity to increase the depth and scale of their impact—with proven success.
 Participation in the Farmers Market Promotion Program (the pre-cursor to the FMLFPP) led to a 118% increase in the number of farmers and entrepreneurs selling at the Foothills Farmers Market in California, creating seven new businesses, and increasing the market’s total sales by 240% in just three years.
 An FMPP grant given to the Michigan Farmers Market Association allowed the organization to increase the number of farmers markets accepting SNAP benefits in Michigan from three in 2006 to 103 in 2012.

 FMC believes in the importance of building strong local food systems and supporting SNAP at farmers markets.
-We are committed to working with USDA to ensure effective implementation of the newly expanded Farmers Market and Local Food Promotion Program, and the continued success of the Senior Farmers Market Nutrition Program and Community Food Project Grants.
+We are committed to working with USDA to ensure effective implementation of the newly expanded Farmers Market and Local Food Promotion Program and the Food Insecurity Nutrition Incentive Program, and the continued success of the Senior Farmers Market Nutrition Program and Community Food Project Grants.